vcepeda/PlasmidAMRFinder/README.md

 A central data hub was developed to collect and store short- and long-read bacterial sequencing data.
 The submission server was designed to efficiently handle data and associated metadata.
 Key features include customizable configurations, Docker-based deployment, and support for persistent file and database storage.
 Data collected by the hub is processed through a comprehensive Nextflow pipeline that automates genome assembly, annotation, plasmid identification, and AMR gene identification.

 ### Note:
 This pipeline is under active development and currently in early-mid development stages.
+The pipeline will be extended to automate genome assembly and annotation.
 Contributions and suggestions are welcome to help improve and extend the functionality of PlasmidAMRFinder.

 Pipeline Steps
 ------------